stephen-bracken/ScalaLex/readme.md

 e.g.
 running ``java -jar scalaLex -i input.txt -o output`` will read definitions from the source file input.txt (an example has been provided for you) and output to the file /output/output.scala.
 Note that ScalaLex will always produce a file named dfa which is **always necessary** for running the output program.

+You can extract the contents of the output folder anywhere you want and create a new sbt build there.

 ### sbt build file
 To resolve dependencies in the output program, you will need to use a build tool such as sbt or IntelliJ, and add the following dependences to the output program in a build file (build.sbt for sbt):